adequatej/open-source-tools/docs/tools/categories/messaging/signal.md

 - **Cost**: Fully Free

 ## Maintenance and Support
 - **Maintenance Status**: Publicly available update logs in appstore.
-Development team responds within anywhere from an hour to a day
+Development team responds within anywhere from an hour to a day.
 Funding and Sponsorship include donations from individuals and over $22,000,000 dollars in 2023.
 - **Community Support**: ✅
 - **Maintenance and Sustainability Rating**: ⭐⭐⭐⭐⭐ (5.00)